annotation/text-fabric/documentation/docs/Api/General.md

         *   *atom* lines
             *   (simple): **indent name:otype features**
-                *   `vb: word pos=verb gender=feminine`
+                *   `vb:word pos=verb gender=feminine`
                 *   The indent is significant.
 Indent is counted as the number of white space characters, where tabs count for just 1. **Avoid tabs!**.
                 *   The **name:** part is optional.
             *   (with relop): **indent op name:otype features**
                 *   `<: word pos=verb gender=feminine`
                 *   The relation operator specifies an extra constraint between a preceding atom and this atom.
                 *   The preceding atom may be the parent, provided we are at its first child, or it may the preceding sibling.
                 *   You can leave out the **name:otype features** bit.
 In that case, the relation holds between the preceding atom and its parent.
         *   *feature* lines: **features**
             *   Indent is not significant.
 Continuation of feature constraints after a preceding atom line or other feature line.
 This way you can divide lengthy